gbdev/pandocs/src/SGB_Functions.md

 Any Game Boy games which have been designed for monochrome handheld Game Boy systems will work with the SGB hardware as well.
-The SGB will apply a four color palette to these games by replacing the normal four grayshades.
-The 160x144 pixel game screen is displayed in the middle of the 256x224 pixel SNES screen (the unused area is filled by a screen border bitmap).
+The SGB will apply a four color palette to these games by replacing the normal four shades of gray.
+The 160×144 pixel game screen is displayed in the middle of the 256×224 pixel SNES screen (the unused area is filled by a screen border bitmap).
 The user may access built-in menus, allowing to change color palette data, to select between several pre-defined borders, etc.